rothgar/game-streaming-on-kubernetes/README.md

+# Not maintained

+I created this repo as a proof of concept.
+It isn't actively maintained and if you're looking for up-to-date instructions please refer to the upstream projects.

 # Game streaming on Kubernetes

 This repo is an example of how to set up a Kubernetes cluster and an example workload to stream a game from Kubernetes using [Sunshine](https://github.com/LizardByte/Sunshine).